 Step 1: Keep your pup calm and comfortable for a while.

-Step 2: Hydrogen peroxide usually helps a dog throw up about half of their stomach contents, so you need to continue gentle care for a while after he vomits.
+Step 2: Hydrogen peroxide usually helps a dog throw up about half of their stomach contents, so you need to continue gentle care for a while after they vomit.

 Ideally, using this at-home method buys you enough time to bring your dog to a vet’s office.